Mensi-Mohamed-Amine/Red-Pointer-CTF-Writeups/ChatSystemBreach/README.md

 $ upx -d main
 ```

-We unpack the binary to make it analyzable by UPX tool.
+We unpack the binary with UPX tool to make it analyzable .

 ![Alt text](img/3.png)